XScreenSaver is also available on macOS, iOS and Android.

 bin/, the ksmserver program might be in /usr/ lib/or /usr/ lib*/libexec/or usr/ lib/*/libexec/or somewhere else, depending on your distro.

-But without this, video players will not be able to tell XScreenSaver not to blank the screen while videos are playing, and the screen will not auto-lock when you close your laptop's lid.
+bin/ ksmserver --no-lockscreen ksmserver (1)to stop squatting on the DBus endpoint, video players will not be able to tell XScreenSaver not to blank the screen while videos are playing, and the screen will not auto-lock when you close your laptop's lid.

 Then restart X11.